wedapashi/cpp/smart_pointers/README.md

 The idea is to take a class with a pointer, destructor and overloaded operators like `*` and `->`.
 Since the destructor is automatically called when an object goes out of scope, the dynamically allocated memory would automatically be deleted.

+Looking at our example, it looks like we must create smart pointer for every object, which is chaotic.
+So thankfully using Templates we can simplify things.

+    // A generic smart pointer class
+    template <class T>
+    class SmartPtr {
+        T* ptr; // Actual pointer
+    public:
+        // Constructor
+        explicit SmartPtr(T* p = NULL) { ptr = p; }
+        // Destructor
+        ~SmartPtr() { delete (ptr); }
+        // Overloading dereferencing operator
+        T& operator*() { return *ptr; }
+        // Overloading arrow operator so that members of T can be accessed like a pointer T* operator->() { return ptr; }
+    };

+Apart from the implementation above, there are ways to levarage smart pointers, that are introduced in C++11 and onwards.
+This feature was introduced in `<memory>` header, providing a convenient way managing the dynamically allocated memory.

 It has 3 types:

 - _unique_ptr:_ As the name suggests, at a time only one pointer can point to the object.